-Users can duplicate a layout from Print to Print, Print to Digital or Digital to Digital, but cannot duplicate a layout from Digital to Print.
+Users can duplicate a layout from Print to Print, Print to Digital, Digital to Digital, and Digital to Print.

 To change a layout's properties, display the layout, then choose Layout > Layout Properties or choose Layout Properties from the Layout tab context menu.
 The Layout Properties dialog box displays.
 You can use this dialog box to change limited layout properties based on the layout type, but you cannot change a layout to or from a Digital layout type.